snouhaud/dsnap-sync/README.md

 ## First run

 If you have never synced to the paticular target device (first run), `dsnap-sync` will take care to create the necessary target filesystem-structure.
+Following backup types are differenciated:

 * btrfs-snapshots

-  On the target device the needed snapper structure is validated and build up as needed.
-  Aside the new filesystem path, `dsnap-sync` will use a snapper template (`/etc/snapper/config-templates/dsnap-sync`) to create a new snapper target configuration.
+  This is the default backup type. `dsnap-sync` will use this type to sync a btrfs-snapshot of an existing `snapper` configuration from a source device to a target device.
+On the target device the needed `snapper` structure will be build up as needed.
+Aside the new target filesystem path, `dsnap-sync` will create a new target `snapper` configuration.
+It will incorporate the template (`/etc/snapper/config-templates/dsnap-sync`).
   To garantee unique configuration names, `dsnap-sync` take the source configuration name and postfix it with targets hostname.
 You can adopt this behaviour with a config option (`--config-postfix`).

-  The default `config-template` of dsnap-sync will inherit following snapper parameters:
+  The default `config-template` of dsnap-sync will inherit following `snapper` parameters:

   * mark new snapshots as type 'single'
   * mark new snaphosts with cleanup-algorithm 'timeline'
   * apply config option 'CONFIG_TYPE=child'
   * apply config option 'TIMELINE_CREATE=no'
   * apply config option 'TIMELINE_CLEANUP=yes'

   Please adapt the defaults, if your milage varies.

+* btrfs clone

+  To duplicate an existing `snapper` configuration within a source host, you should use this backup type.
+  It is useful, if a selected `snapper` configuration from the source host will be synced to a target external disk (disk-2-disk-2-disk).
+  The clone configuration will be managable via `snapper` management tools as well.
+Of course the target device needs to offer a btrfs filesystem to hold the snapshots.

 * btrfs-archive

-  Beside btrfs-snapshots, `dsnap-shot` will support another backup type: btrfs-archive.
-If the target device is not a btrfs filesystem (e.g. ext4, xfs, ltofs tapes), data are copied backupdir.
+  If the target device is not a btrfs filesystem (e.g. ext4, xfs, ltofs tapes), you need to use this backup type.

+  data are copied backupdir.
-  `dsnap-sync` will take the source snapshot-ID and create a corresponding directory below targets backupdir.
-Inside this 'target-subdirectory' `dsnap-sync` will mimic the snapper structure:
+  `dsnap-sync` will take the data of the source snapshot-ID and copy them to an ordenary subdirectory.
+This Base-Directory will be located on the target-device below the backupdir (target-subdirectory).
+Inside this 'target-subdirectory' `dsnap-sync` will mimic the `snapper` structure:

   * the actual btrfs stream will we copied to a subdirectoy called `snapshot`
   * the proccess metadata are saved to a file called `info.xml`

+  If you enabled the `ltfs` package, support for backups to tape is possible. ltfs will prepare a tape, than can be mounted afterwards to a selectable mount-point.
+A `dsnap-sync` backup to this path will be handeld as type `btrfs-archive`.

 ## Automounter

 `dsnap-sync` offer all mounted btrfs filesystems as valid process targets.
 Since storage space on disks are very price efficient this days, environments often use removable, external disks as additional backup targets.
 If the external disks aren't mounted at boot time they can't be addressed by the selection function.
 It's even advisable to not mount them all the time (e.g prevent risks for malware encryption attacks).

-To link external disks in dynamically, but also asure a persistent naming syntax, we can use them as auto-mountable targets.
+To link in  external disks dynamically, but also asure a persistent naming syntax, we can use them as auto-mountable targets.
 To wakeup the automount proccess before parsing available target disks, append the target mount-point as a config option to  `dsnap-sync` (e.g: `--automount /var/backups/archive-disk1`).